How Stinging Nettles Saved My Sanity… Making Nettle Tea

-- Pour over or put in Stinging Nettle Leaves and steep for 10 minutes.
+- Steep for 10 minutes.
 Note: I added mint leaves for added flavor.

-- Drink.
-I also added honey for its sweetness and natural ability to soothe sore throats.
+- I also added honey for its sweetness and natural ability to soothe sore throats.

 Important NOTE: When you make nettle tea, according to the University of Maryland Medical Center, you can drink three to four cups per day, but you should always drink additional water along with the tea.
 Start with a small amount to check for any allergic reactions.